-Framebuilder Supply began as a collaboration between Mike Cobb and Tony Tapay.
+Framebuilder Supply was founded in 2014 as a collaboration between Mike Cobb (L) and Tony Tapay (R).
 Tony's background includes industrial design, framebuilding, and teaching at the United Bicycle Institute.
 Mike has done product design with Rivendell, Xtracycle, Yuba, Metrofiets, Ruckus, and TiCycles.
 Even with 40 years of bike industry experience between them, Mike and Tony were still hungry to learn more every day and create their own niche in the always evolving bicycle landscape.
 And thus Framebuilder Supply was born!

-We offer Columbus tubing, as well as lugs, fork crowns, drop-outs, and braze-ons from Allotec, Long Shen, and Pacenti.
+We offer Columbus tubing, as well as lugs, fork crowns, drop-outs, and braze-ons from Allotec and fork crowns designed by Kirk Pacenti.
 We also carry flux, brazing rod & wire, and welding rod.
 Take a look under consumables and you’ll see Harris' 50N, 56% silver, and white flux, as well as Gasflux's C-04 nickel bronze brazing rods (1/16” and 3/32”) and their fluxes for silver and bronze.
 From Weld Mold we have 880 welding rod in .035" and .045".
 If you're a TIG welder and haven't tried 880, you really should; it's great stuff.
 From 3M, we offer 314D shop abrasive rolls.
 We also offer our own products made right here in the Portland area: rack tabs and brackets for tail lights with 50mm bolt spacing, like the Supernova E3 tail light.

 Now, almost 10 years after we opened, our eyes remain open to new materials and offerings including carbon fiber, titanium, and aluminum.